chronicl/particle_life/readme.md

 If you are on windows (64 bit) you can simply download the latest release from the [releases page](https://github.com/chronicl/particle_life/releases).

 Otherwise you will have to build it yourself.
 Simply clone this repo, install [rust](https://www.rust-lang.org/tools/install) and run `cargo run --release --no-default-features`.

+### Sharing
+The settings include a "Copy settings to clipboard" button.
+Simply click that and you can share your amazing settings with other people (`ctrl + v`).
+They can then copy it and press the "Paste settings from clipboard" button to get the same settings as you.

+If "Paste settings from clipboard" doesn't do anything, you are either using different versions of the app or the settings are invalid in some other way.